puppetlabs/facter/README.md

     $ cd release
     $ make && sudo make install

 By default, cfacter will install files into `/usr/local/bin`, `/usr/local/lib`, and `/usr/local/include`.
+If the project is configured with Ruby in the PATH, cfacter.rb will be installed to that Ruby's vendor dir.

 To install to a different location, set the install prefix: